SolarWinds hackers accessed Microsoft source code, the company says | Technology

 "If you have the blueprint, it's far easier to engineer attacks."
 Matt Tait, an independent cybersecurity researcher, agreed that the source code could be used as a roadmap to help hack Microsoft products, but he also cautioned that elements of the company's source code were already widely shared - for example with foreign governments.
 He said he doubted that Microsoft had made the common mistake of leaving cryptographic keys or passwords in the code.

 "It's not going to affect the security of their customers, at least not substantially," Tait said.
-In its blog post, Microsoft said it had found no evidence of access "to production services or customer data."
+Microsoft noted that it allows broad internal access to its code, and former employees agreed that it is more open than other companies.

-"The investigation, which is ongoing, has also found no indications that our systems were used to attack others," it said.
-There was no immediate response to a request seeking comment from the FBI, which is investigating the hacking campaign, or from the Department of Homeland Security's Cybsersecurity and Infrastructure Security Agency.
+Reuters reported a week ago that Microsoft-authorized resellers were hacked and their access to productivity programs inside targets leveraged in attempts to read email.
+Microsoft acknowledged some vendor access was misused but has not said how many resellers or customers may have been breached.
+There was no response to requests for comment from the FBI, which is investigating the hacking campaign, or from the Department of Homeland Security's Cybsersecurity and Infrastructure Security Agency.

 U.S. officials have attributed the SolarWinds hacking campaign to Russia, an allegation the Kremlin denies.
 Both Tait and Ronen Slavin, Cycode's chief technology officer, said a key unanswered question was which source code repositories were accessed.
 Microsoft has a huge range of products, from widely used Windows to lesser known software such as social networking app Yammer and the design app Sway.